CIS5650-Fall-2025/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 - Run `npm install` in the root directory of this project to download and install dependencies
 - Run `npm run dev`, which will open the project in your browser
   - The project will automatically reload when you edit any of the files

+Due to WebGPU support bug on some browsers, clustered deferred rendering may not initially work sometimes.
+If you believe this is the case (e.g. you see a black scene but the website worked fine with clustered forward rendering), simply go back to clustered forward rendering and change it once again to clustered deferred rendering.
+At worst case you repeat this change two or three times and the application will successfully load for all clustered deferred renderers.

 ## Analysis